CDCgov/cladecombiner/docs/as_of_agg.md

 As-of aggregation is a tool that can be used to approximate the taxon labels that would have been assigned to sequences on a prior (as-of) date given the taxon labels assigned on a later date.
 Without loss of generality, take the later date to be the present.
-Historical aggregation approximation takes in
+Historical aggregation approximation takes in:
-- current taxa (whose labels were assigned with the current version of the assignment tool) as `input_taxa`
+- Current taxa (whose labels were assigned with the current version of the assignment tool) as `input_taxa`.
-- the current taxonomy tree (in the form of a `PhylogeneticTaxonomyScheme`)
+- The current taxonomy tree (in the form of a `PhylogeneticTaxonomyScheme`).
-- information regarding what taxon names were recognized on the as-of date (this comes from a `HistoryAwareNomenclature`)
+- Information regarding what taxon names were recognized on the as-of date (this comes from a `HistoryAwareNomenclature`).

 It outputs an `Aggregation` mapping each current taxon to the most recent ancestor which was recognized on the as-of date.